 from the “Paint me a fairy-tale…” series

-An auteur animated film for children in the Paint me a fairy tale… series, produced in the oil painting on canvas animation technique directly under the camera, is a second film and the first screen adaptation of this tale by Andersen, just like the previously-made The Flax.
+An auteur animated film for children in the Paint me a fairy tale… series, produced in the oil-paint-on canvas-animation technique directly under the camera, is a second film and the first screen adaptation of this tale by Andersen, just like the previously-made The Flax.

 A film adaptation of Hans Christian Andersen’s tale.
 It is a funny, but also true story of a certain rumour.
 This subject has always been topical, especially now, in the era of audio-visual media, tabloids and the Internet.
 The story is set in the suburbs of a certain Hen Town.
 It is centred on a growing rumour about a respectable hen who has lost one small feather.
 The news, passed on from lips to lips, or, to be precise, from beak to beak, is transformed into a “dramatic” tale of five hens who died of love to a cock.
 The behaviour of the poultry and other birds is a caricature of human reactions and emotions caused by spreading rumours.

-Director, artwork, background, paint animation, camera by Joanna Jasińska – Koronkiewicz
+Director, artwork, background, oil-paint-on-canvas animation, camera by Joanna Jasińska – Koronkiewicz

 Screenplay by Joanna Jasińska – Koronkiewicz

 /based on the fairy-tales by Hans Christian Andersen/

 Other voices by Grzegorz Nawrocki